tamaramunoz/task-app-fullstack/README.md

 # Task-App

 ## Description
-This is the first project to learn Full-Stack development.
+This project is for understand better use Backend using NodeJS and MongoDB integrating Docker and Kubernetes.
+Fronend using ReactJS.

 ## Stack:
+### Backend
 - NodeJS
 - Express
 - MongoDB
 - Mongoose
+- Docker

+### Frontend
+- ReactJS

-## Still in progress..
+## Work in progress by..
+- Tamara Muñoz